graphql-java/graphql-java/docs/schema.rst

                 .type(new GraphQLList(new GraphQLTypeReference("Person"))))
         .build();

-When the schema is declared via IDL, no special handling of recursive types is needed.
+When the schema is declared via SDL, no special handling of recursive types is needed.

-Modularising the Schema IDL
+Modularising the Schema SDL
 ---------------------------

 Having one large schema file is not always viable.
 You can modularise you schema using two techniques.

-The first technique is to merge multiple Schema IDL files into one logic unit.
+The first technique is to merge multiple Schema SDL files into one logic unit.
 In the case below the schema has been split into multiple files and merged all together just before schema generation.

 .. code-block:: java